Diego García (footballer, born 2000)

-Diego García Campos (born 18 April 2000) is a Spanish footballer who plays as a forward for CF Fuenlabrada, on loan from CD Leganés.
+Diego García Campos (born 18 April 2000) is a Spanish professional footballer who plays as a forward for CD Leganés.

-Club career
+Career

 Born in Madrid, García represented Real Madrid, Alcobendas CF and Rayo Vallecano as a youth.
 He made his senior debut with the latter's reserves on 6 December 2018, coming on as a second-half substitute in a 2–0 Tercera División home win against RSD Alcalá.

 García scored his first senior goal on 22 September 2019, netting the opener in a 2–1 home success over AD Torrejón CF. He did not establish himself as a regular starter during the campaign, starting in just seven matches and scoring one further goal.

 On 6 October 2020, García signed for CD Leganés, being initially assigned to the B-team also in the fourth division.
 The following 16 May, after scoring 13 goals with the B's, he made his first team debut by replacing Sabin Merino late into a 3–0 home win against UD Logroñés in the Segunda División championship.

 On 3 August 2022, García was loaned to Primera Federación side CF Fuenlabrada for the season.
+After being the club's top scorer with 13 goals, he returned to Lega in June 2023 and renewed his contract until 2025.

+García scored his first professional goal on 27 August 2023, netting Leganés' second through a penalty kick in a 2–0 home win over Albacete Balompié.
+He finished the campaign with 12 goals, being the club's top scorer as they achieved promotion to La Liga.

+García made his debut in the top tier of Spanish football on 17 August 2024, replacing Miguel de la Fuente late into a 1–1 away draw against CA Osasuna.
+His first goal in the category came on 27 October, as he scored the opener in a 3–0 home win over RC Celta de Vigo.